TheRoddyWMS/Roddy/docs/usersGuide/reproduceResults.rst

         /path/to/plugin/ConfigSummary.py \
         $(find /path/to/data -name "roddyExecutionStore")

+You need at least Python 3.7 for this and the package "more_itertools".
+You can also run unit test (with ``pytest -v group-configs.py``).

 This will return some diagnostic/runtime information on standard error and a JSON formatted report on standard output.
-E.g. you may pipe the standard output through ``jq`` to get a colored and nicely formatted report.
+E.g. you may pipe the standard output through `jq`_ to get a colored and nicely formatted report.

 The JSON output will look similar to this: